adobe/xdm/README.md

 $ npm run activate
 ```
 This will generate documentation, create an AEM package, install it on (stage) author, and activate it from there, so that visitors can read the documentation.

+#### A Note on Dependencies

+The `package.json` script will fetch a released version of the AEM Markdown Importer JAR using curl.

 ### Validation (deprecated)